maliMirkec/personal-website/site/articles/be-careful-with-ch-units.md

 }
 ```

 So the browser used the first available font defined in the font stack.
-In my case, that was Roboto.
+That was Roboto because I didn’t have Inter font installed on my machine (Firefox DevTools tells you which fonts are used on specific elements).

 {% cldnry "firefox-devtools_owp9s3" "Screenshot of Firefox DevTools showing Roboto font inspector."
 759 242 %}